bismuthfoundation/Bismuth-FAQ/Bridges/BSC/README.md

 The bridge being decentralized, the user GUI is available as a Crystal within the Tornado Bismuth Wallet, since v0.1.43.
 [Tornado Bismuth Wallet releases](https://github.com/bismuthfoundation/TornadoWallet/releases)

-Crystal menu, tick to activate "EthBridge", then restart the wallet (only needed for first activation).
+Crystal menu, tick to activate "BscBridge", then restart the wallet (only needed for first activation).

 ## Pre-requisites

 - A Tornado allet, version >= 0.1.43
-- Activated EthBridge crystal, showing its logo
+- Activated BscBridge crystal, showing its logo
 - Metamask installed with an BSC address configured and some BNB funds for tx fees
 - Basic knowledge of BSC and related gas fees